-Based on published research, organ donation does not occur among a substantial minority of individuals for whom donation after cardiac death (DCD) is attempted.
+Based on published research, organ donation does not occur among a substantial minority of individuals for whom donation after cardiac death (DCD) is attempted3.
 For these unsuccessful DCD scenarios, withdrawal of life support leads to prolonged warm ischemia time that damages the organs, which are then not procured.
-While some tools to predict successful DCD exist, their predictive accuracy is uncertain.
-Occurrences of unsuccessful DCD may be viewed as both a lost opportunity for transplantation, as well as disappointing to the surrogates of the potential donor.
+While some tools to predict successful DCD exist, their predictive accuracy is uncertain4.
+Occurrences of unsuccessful DCD may be viewed as both a lost opportunity for transplantation, as well as disappointing to the surrogates of the potential donor5.
 In other cases, prolonged warm ischemia may damage organs that are transplanted, leading to post-transplant complications.
 Additionally, there may be potential non-brain dead donors for whom organ procurement is never attempted, because of the belief that DCD would be unsuccessful.
 The Wall Street Journal recently published an article addressing the Difficult Ethics of Organ Donations from Living Donors.

-The work group represented a wide range of opinions with some members initially expressing significant concerns about IDD and whether or not it should ever be permissible, while other members supported IDD as an organ donation option that could increase the availability of organs for transplantation.
-The work group took into consideration that cases of IDD have occurred in the past in the US.
+The work group represented a wide range of opinions with some members initially expressed significant concerns about IDD and whether or not it should ever be permissible.
+Other members supported IDD as an organ donation option that could increase the availability of organs for transplantation.
+The work group took into consideration that cases of IDD have occurred in the past in the US6.
 The OPTN is aware of five living kidney donors who were reported to have died shortly after donation from conditions that existed before their donations.
-Their causes of death include coma, brain hemorrhage, infant
+Their causes of death include coma, brain hemorrhage, infant anencephaly, respiratory failure, and acute hemorrhage.
+The work group did ultimately support continued discussion regarding IDD.